What are Annual Vacation Entitlement, Carryover, and Forfeiture?

 Annual Vacation Entitlement

 This can be determined by referring to your current Periodic Accrual rate on the Details tab and multiplying it by 26.
-In this example (see below), the accrual rate is 0.577 per pay period.
-Over 26 pay periods, this adds up to 15 days.
-Therefore, the employee’s annual vacation entitlement is 15 days.
+In this example (see below), the accrual rate is 0.65 per pay period.
+Over 26 pay periods, this adds up to 17 days.
+Therefore, the employee’s annual vacation entitlement is 17 days.
+Your periodic accrual is based on your years of service as outlined in the Support Staff collective agreement and the Administrative Staff Vacation Policy.

 Carryover and Forfeiture